sherxon/AlgoDS/src/InterviewQuestions/1Easy.md

 Given 1->2->3->4, you should return the list as 2->1->4->3.
 Your algorithm should use only constant space.
 You may not modify the values in the list, only nodes itself can be changed.

+60) **NumberComplement**
+Given a positive integer, output its complement number.
+The complement strategy is to flip the bits of its binary representation.
+Note:
+The given integer is guaranteed to fit within the range of a 32-bit signed integer.
+You could assume no leading zero bit in the integer’s binary representation.
+Example 1:
+Input: 5
+Output: 2
+Explanation: The binary representation of 5 is 101 (no leading zero bits), and its complement is 010.
+So you need to output 2.